springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 @import '@springernature/global-forms/scss/50-components/forms';
 ```

 Then you will need to register the Handlebars partials in the `/view` folder.
-Compile the forms templates based on a data structure exemplified by the `/demo/context.json` file.
+Compile the templates based on a data structure exemplified in the `/demo/context.json` file.
 Note that you will have to iterate over the data’s fieldsets, like so:

 ```
 <form>